ahrchen/digital-garden-knowselfdaily/_notes/VisionOS/Getting Started VisionOS/Getting Started VisionOS.md

 The four following videos should help you make sense of the fundamentals that make up a spatial computing, windows, volumes, and spaces.
 Design with depth, scale, and immersion.
 Explore tools like Xcode and Reality Composer Pro.
 Making accessible spatial experience.

 The verdict, this is a quick breathe overview about the fundamentals of spatial computing.
-Everything in these videos should be helpful to all beginnings.
+Everything in these videos should be helpful to all beginniers.

 Read more to get a sense about the video you are about to watch.
 1. [[Get started with building apps for spatial computing]]